Help! My submission failed

 Some of these recovery methods can take up to two weeks, so checking early is a very good idea!

-If you continue to have authentication problems and/or have not set up your HMRC account for self assessment, we have a pro option that could help you to file it in time - contact us for details.
+If you continue to have authentication problems and/or have not set up your HMRC account for self assessment, we may still be able to help - contact us for details.